-The Evening-Weekend Program, which can be completed in 18 months, provides approximately 880 clock hours of instruction.
+The Evening-Weekend Program, which can be completed in 24 months, provides approximately 880 clock hours of instruction.
 This includes classroom and clinical laboratory experiences in many areas of nursing.
-Depending on the 18 month rotation, application deadline will be March 15 OR October 1.
-The program begins in August OR January.
+Application deadline will be October 15th every year and has a January start date.
 Admission to this program requires successful completion of several prerequisites.

-EVENING/WEEKEND 18-MONTH PROGRAM - GENERAL SCHEDULE
+EVENING/WEEKEND 24-MONTH PROGRAM - GENERAL SCHEDULE